 L3COS was launched by Zurab in January 2020 at the World Economic Forum in Davos.

 He is married with seven children, holds dual US and Georgian nationality and now lives in London.

 “L3COS’s unique technology can play a key part in helping the world exploit the huge potential benefits of digitization.”

-As Director of Markets and Chairman of AIM at the London Stock Exchange between 2003 and 2009, Martin personally led the internationalization of the London Stock Exchange, establishing London as the world’s pre-eminent international market.
-Through this work, he had direct responsibility for over $500 million in revenue and 75% of group profits.
+He played a central role in building London into the world’s leading financial and investment centre.
+As Director of Markets and Chairman of AIM at the London Stock Exchange he personally led the internationalisation of the LSE as one of the world’s major sources of equity capital and had direct responsibility for over 75% of group profits.